-Whilst employer interest is evident, there are reservations to overcome, namely; a branding issue with apprenticeships where they are seen as less worthwhile compared to university qualifications, a misperception that apprenticeships are only for roles that require manual skills, and employers not being able to find the time to spend with an apprentice or organise an apprenticeship.
+Whilst employer interest is evident, there are reservations to overcome, namely; a branding issue with apprenticeships, seen by some as less valuable compared to university qualifications, a misperception that apprenticeships are only for roles that require manual skills, and employers not being able to find the time to spend with an apprentice or organise an apprenticeship.

-There is a sizeable proportion of employers lack understanding of what an apprenticeship is and / or how their organisation could benefit from apprenticeships.
+A sizeable proportion of employers lack understanding of what an apprenticeship is and / or how their organisation could benefit from apprenticeships.
 Wider stakeholders felt there should be more education around the value of apprenticeships (in particular compared to other educational routes), and the range of sectors in which apprenticeships can now be delivered.